Earlier this month, we sat down with Amanda Haggerty to discuss her recent experience with travel and mobile app technology.

-I was on a press trip for the past week in Mexico, so I spent some time in both O’Hare and the airport in Cancun while waiting for my flights.
-In both cases I overheard folks talking about needing to find more information about their flights because their flights had been delayed which caused a slough of problems for the next legs of their journeys.
+I was on a press trip for the past week in Mexico, so I spent some time in both O’Hare and Cancun’s main airport while waiting for my flights.
+In both cases, I overheard folks talking about needing to find more information about their flights because their flights had been delayed, which caused a slough of problems for the next legs of their journeys.

 The biggest issue?
 The airlines’ mobile apps weren’t updating like they should.